LOADING ...

 of The Beatles,

-could get to an international group
+could get to being an international

 in the film and commercial world,

-ever since leaving the band and
+ever since leaving the and school

 bits of treasure that I had forgotten